 One way to reach that 3 percent goal, by the calculations of Mr. Obama’s economic team: a 5 percent value-added tax, which would generate enough revenue to simultaneously permit the reduction in corporate tax rates Republicans favor.

 Twice in the past ten days, Obama has claimed his pledge applied only to income taxes.
-In his April 10 Weekly Radio Address
+In his April 10 Weekly Radio Address, Obama said:

 “And one thing we have not done is raise income taxes on families making less than $250,000.
 That’s another promise we’ve kept.”